ubc-vision/LSENeRF/README.md

 # to train a EVIMOv2 scene
 bash scripts/train_evimo.sh
 ```
-You can choose which method to run by change the configurations at the top of the *train_evimo.sh* and *train_lse_data.sh*.
+You can choose which method to run by changing the configurations at the top of the *train_evimo.sh* and *train_lse_data.sh*.

 To see all available parameters do:
 ```bash